jpiedrar/wdio/README.md

 ## Future steps (if I had have more time)

 * Add validation to text displayed when user completes the purchase
+* Add validation to count amount of items selected and displayed in cart
 * Docker integration to be run in a CI/CD environment